mdodong/semuxapi-py/docs/SemuxApi.md

 Get validators

-Returns a list of validators.
+Returns a list of validators in Semux addresses.

 ### Example
 ```python